indimail/indimail-virtualdomains/.github/README-indimail.md

 ### qmail-queue

-Each message in the queue is identified by a unique number, let's say 3016451.
+indimail-mta has multiple queues.
+Each queue is represented by a number <u>X</u>, where <u>X</u> is the number 1, 2, upto <u>N</u>, where <u>N</u> is the total number of queues configured.
+Each message in any of these queues is identified by a unique number, let's say 3016451.
 This number is related to the inode number of file created in queueX/pid directory.
 More on that below.
 From now on, we will refer to 3016451 as <u>inode</u> The queue is organized into several directories, each of which may contain files related to message 3016451:

 file|Description
 ----|-----------